Please note: a valid prescription is required for all prescription medication.

 Authoritative Sources

-- Canadian veterinary product label lists Acevet 25 Injectable as acepromazine maleate injectable solution.
+- Canadian veterinary product label identifies Acevet 25 Injectable as an acepromazine maleate injectable solution.

-- U.S. acepromazine injection label outlines phenothiazine tranquilizer use and safety cautions.
+- U.S. acepromazine injection label describes phenothiazine tranquilizer use, cautions, and interaction warnings.

 This content is for informational purposes only and is not a substitute for professional medical advice.